$pp$ scattering at the LHC with the lepton pair production and one proton tagging: Fiducial cross section for the reaction

 is limited by the condition that the proton survives: $Q_1^2 \lesssim \hat q^2 \approx (0.2~\text{GeV})^2$~\cite{1806.07238}, so the first photon is approximately real: $Q_1^2 \ll W^2$.
 Therefore, the equivalent photon approximation can be used here.

-For the second photon, we also apply the equivalent photon approximation, but with a correction.
-Since the quark is bound within the proton, we shall use the proton mass instead of the quark mass to describe its external dynamic properties.\footnote{A more accurate description should involve the QCD scale $\Lambda_\text{QCD}$.} Therefore, the momentum of the second photon
+For the second photon, we also apply the equivalent photon approximation, but with a correction.\footnote{Another option would be to use the parton distribution for photons, see for example~\cite{1708.01256}.} Since the quark is bound within the proton, we use the constituent quark mass $m_q = m_p/3 \approx 300~\text{MeV}$ to describe its properties.\footnote{ Variation of $m_q$ from $200$ to $400$~MeV changes the values of the cross sections presented in Eqs.~\eqref{inclusive-mu}, \eqref{inclusive-e} by less than 1\%.
+It is clear that at the present level of experimental accuracy the uncertainty due to the choice of the quark mass is negligible.} The momentum of the second photon

 and its square is